Click for Weekly Score Sheets

 The workings of the league

-1. The league will attempt to level the playing field for all participants through the development of a handicap system.
+1. The league will attempt to level the playing field for all participants by using a handicap system of scoring.
 This means a new shooter can compete against a seasoned shooter and have a chance to win.

 • 12 Gauge, 20 Gauge, 28 Gauge, 410 Gauge